gentiangashi/Simple-Neural-Network/README.md

 # Simple Neural Network
 Template for a simple neural network in Python with one input layer (3 inputs) and one output neuron.
 This neural network has no hidden layers so it is known as a perceptron model.
+The neural network attempts to predict an output when given 3 binary inputs.
+If the first input = 1 than the output should be 1 otherwise the output should be 0.

 - Simplified Version.py - Isn't a usable neural network, just there as an example
 - Neural Network.py - Usable version allowing the user to give different inputs